Moist and Juicy Pressure Cooker Ham (So QUICK!)

 If you’d like to glaze your ham, heat your broiler during the final few minutes of pressure cooking.

 Transfer the ham to a foil-lined baking sheet (this makes for easier clean-up).
-Brush the outside of the ham with your favourite glaze recipe and broil until bubbly and caramelized.
+Brush the outside with my favourite glaze for ham recipe and broil until bubbly and caramelized.

 Leftover ham can be stored in an airtight container in the refrigerator for up to 5 days, or pack slices into freezer bags and freeze for up to 3 months.

-Moist and Juicy Pressure Cooker Ham (quick and easy!)
+Moist and Juicy Pressure Cooker Ham (Perfect Every Time!)

 Ingredients